 Although the primary responsibility for the provision of services rests with Accessibility Resources (AR), the provision of a supportive physical, academic and social environment is the responsibility of the entire University.

 To achieve its goal of attracting and retaining qualified disabled students, the University commits itself to the following objectives:

 The University of Alberta will ensure that persons with a disability are considered for admission to any programs for which they are academically qualified within the quota restrictions of the programs.

-In consultation with appropriate University units, Student Accessibility Services will provide the following:
+In consultation with appropriate University units, Accessibility Resources will provide the following:

 - orientation to the University

 - assessment of needs

 - referrals to additional services or agencies